brooklynrail/brooklynrail-platform/content/people/steven-holler.md

 ---
-name: Steven Holler
+name: Steven Holl
 first_name: Steven
-last_name: Holler
+last_name: Holl
 short_bio: Architect **Steven Holl** has published numerous texts and has lectured widely.
 He is a tenured faculty member at Columbia University where he has taught since 1981.
 He was named by _Time_ magazine as “America’s Best